ARMmbed/mbed-os-5-docs/docs/advanced/porting_guide.md

 Adding a new microcontroller to mbed OS depends on CMSIS-CORE and CMSIS-Pack.
 Please make sure that the microcontroller already has these available.

-## Adding a new microcontroller and Board
+## Adding a new microcontroller and board

-First fork the mbed-os repository on github into your own user account.
+First fork the mbed-os repository on GitHub into your own user account.
 We will use the placeholder `USERNAME` to refer to your username in the following documentation, `MCU_NAME` to refer to the new microcontroller you are adding and `BOARD_NAME` to refer to the new board you are adding.
-Import an mbed OS example and make it use your fork of mbed-os using:
+Import an mbed OS example, and add your fork of mbed-os using:

 ```
 mbed import mbed-os-example-blinky